Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `dataAverageSamples`: Number of samples to use for the average GPU time.
 Depends on dataPullDelayMs.

+- `resetOnThreshold`: (0 = disabled, 1 = enabled) Enabling will reset the resolution to initialRes whenever minGpuTimeThreshold is met.
+Useful if you wanna go from playing a supported game to an unsuported games without having to reset your resolution/the program/SteamVR.

 - `alwaysReproject`: (0 = disabled, 1 = enabled) Enabling will double the target frametime, so if you're at a target FPS of 120, it'll target 60.
 Useful if you have a bad CPU but good GPU.

 ## Building from source